infinitered/ignite/docs/Components-Wallpaper.md

 ### `style`

-The `style` prop is optional, it overrides the default style and is used for padding and margin.
+The `style` optional prop is an object that overrides the default style and is used for padding and margin.
 It is of the type `StyleProp<ImageStyle>`.
 See React Native docs on [ImageStyle](https://reactnative.dev/docs/image#style) for more information.

 ```tsx
 <Wallpaper